 5. The number of Applicants successfully granted a Bursary and the value of the Bursary provided to each successful Applicant shall be decided at The FA’s sole discretion.

-6. To be considered for a Grassroots Bursary or a Professional Bursary Applicants must provide the following:
+6. To be considered for a Grassroots Bursary Applicants must provide the following:

 (a) A completed online application form (‘Application Form’);